Cognition-inspired homeostasis can balance conflicting needs in robots: Experimental Setup

+The threshold value for the control case was calculated from the amount of time it takes for the robot to get to the light source it is searching for.
+This was determined empirically as 45 seconds (the upper quartile of the data represented by fig.~\ref{fig:robot:results:attractor_timing}).
+Using this value for traversing the environment, the threshold can be calculated as 2.0.
+In order to take into account the variability of working in a noisy environment, the threshold was increased slightly to 2.5, allowing 54 seconds in the worst case for the robot to find its way between light sources.
+This also helps to reduce the chance of a false positive result by making it easier for the control setup to survive for longer.

-The work in this article was performed during JHS' PhD~\citep{stovold_thesis}, funded by an EPSRC Doctoral Training Grant.
-A copy of JHS' thesis is available through the White Rose eTheses Online portal.
+\begin{acks} Parts of the work presented in this article was undertaken during JHS' PhD~\citep{stovold_thesis}, funded by an EPSRC Doctoral Training Grant while at the University of York.
+A copy of JHS' thesis is available through the White Rose eTheses Online portal. \end{acks}